Preparing for a Texas Divorce? Consider These Steps

 Alimony

-Alimony (or spousal support) comes into play when one spouse has a post-divorce financial need while the other has the financial ability to help.
+Alimony (or spousal support) comes into play when one spouse has a post-divorce financial need and the other has the financial ability to help.
+When alimony is considered appropriate, it is generally ordered for an amount and duration that allows the recipient to obtain the education or job training necessary to gain greater financial independence.

 Each of these components, as applicable, will play an essential role in your post-divorce future.
 The more forethought you put into each of these issues and the more negotiating you do in good faith regarding each, the less chance there is that you will need the court to intervene on your behalf.
 Contact a lawyer today to create a plan that will protect your divorce priorities.